-Records of his decision in writing within business days of receipt of an appeal.
-The determination shall be transmitted to the Committee on in the same manner as set forth in subdivision f of this section.
+Records of his decision in writing within ten business days of receipt of an appeal.
+The determination shall be transmitted to the Committee on Open Government in the same manner as set forth in subdivision f of this section.

 A final denial of access to a requested record shall be subject to court review, as provided in